mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=5), firstName=FirstName(firstName=Jason), lastName=LastName(lastName=Momoa))
 ```

-As we may expect, the flow contains an actor of the JLA more or less every two actors of the Avengers.
+As we may expect, the flow contains an actor from the JLA and almost every two actors from the Avengers.
 Once the Avengers actors are finished, the JLA actors fulfill the rest of the flow.
-In fact, the execution halts when both flow have finished emitting all their values.
+The execution halts when both flows have finished emitting all their values.

-The `merge` function is the first transformation we see that is not defined as an extension function of the `Flow` type.
-In fact, it's defined as a top-level function in the `Kotlinx.coroutines.flow` package.
+The `merge` function is the first transformation we see not defined as an extension function of the `Flow` type.
+It's a top-level function in the `Kotlinx.coroutines.flow` package.
 The `merge` function is defined as follows:

 ```kotlin
 public fun <T> merge(vararg flows: Flow<T>): Flow<T>